Varbin/ausweiskopie/README.md

 [![Get it on Flathub](https://flathub.org/api/badge?locale=en)](https://flathub.org/apps/in.varb.Ausweiskopie)

-### Binaries on GitHub Releases for Windows and MacOS
+### Binaries on GitHub Releases for Windows and macOS

-You can download the latest Windows and MacOS binaries from [the releases page](https://github.com/Varbin/Ausweiskopie/releases/latest/).
+You can download the latest Windows and macOS binaries from [the releases page](https://github.com/Varbin/Ausweiskopie/releases/latest/).
 The binaries work without installation.

 ### From a package manager